Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Examining economics in terms of nouns and verbs helps us to distinguish capital from currencies.
 Currencies (current-seas) are measures of value across time; where as capital arises from a concentrated aggrigiation these flows.
 In that regard we see two forms of measure; the qualitive and quantitive which then require evaluation against a baseline in order to become a codified form of capital.
 The recording and translation of these values immediatly becomes a set of scientific and technical challenges.

-From the quantitive perspective

-##### Quantitive
-Example measurements with the potential for aggrigation might include GIS data, bio-acoustics, nutritient density/brix values or qualitive surveys like communities or activity within a given ecosystem.
-These measures have little value on their own except as data so our concern becomes aggrigating these flows into a vehicle that our market participants will accept.
+From the quantitive perspective perspective measurements with the potential for aggrigation might include GIS data, bio-acoustics, nutritient density/brix values.
+These measures have little value on their own except as data so our concern becomes aggrigating these flows into a vehicle that our market participants will accept.  or qualitive surveys like communities or activity within a given ecosystem.

 Beta investors, with their lower risk tolerance - will prefer the security of noun like instruments like co2 tonnes due to their lack of volitility.
 This is the easiest pathway to markets as a) the Natural Capital paradigm is already established, and b) because the design of such an instrument is more predictable and mechanistic than a product truely representing the health of a living ecosystem.